dobots/camera_image_exporter/README.md

 ### 1.4 Launching the video server
 This package does not directly stream or convert the rostopic stream.
-It first converts the rostopic to a video stream and sends it to Ia local IP and port.
+It first converts the rostopic to a video stream and sends it to a local IP and port.
 This step converts the video stream to a web accessible stream.
 This conversion is done via a ros package [ros_video_server](http://wiki.ros.org/web_video_server), but if you cloned and build this package it is included.
 To launch this package: